g00414253/fpga-vga-verilog_EvanDuffy/index.md

 <img src="https://raw.githubusercontent.com/g00414253/fpga-vga-verilog_EvanDuffy/main/docs/assets/images/Simulation.png">

+**Simulation Overview:**
+The image shows the Vivado simulation, validating the design's functionality by displaying signal waveforms like `clk`, `red`, `green`, and `blue`.
+This ensures correct timing and behavior before hardware implementation.

 ### Synthesis
 The synthesis process translates the Verilog HDL into a hardware netlist, ready for implementation on the FPGA.
 Post-synthesis, the design undergoes implementation to map the logic onto the FPGA's fabric, and a successful timing report confirms its readiness for deployment.